Zeal8bit/Zeal-NativeEmulator/README.md

 * 256KB NOR flash (read-only currently)
 * 512KB RAM
 * Zeal 8-bit Video Card, **firmware v1.0.0** :
   * All text, graphics, bitmap modes, including sprites, palette, layers, etc...
   * Text controller
   * DMA controller
   * Audio controller (all voices, including the sample table)
   * CRC controller
   * SPI controller
 * PS/2 Keyboard, with interrupts
 * UART TX: prints to stdout
 * I2C: bus emulated, supporting write/read/write-read operations
   * DS1307 RTC
   * 24C512 (64KB) EEPROM is emulated
 * microSD/TF card support
 * HostFS support to access a directory of the desktop computer in the emulator directly

-The emulator also implement a debugger, with the following features:
+The emulator also implements a debugger, with the following features:

 * Breakpoints
 * Step/stop/restart/continue
 * Disassembler: when the emulator reaches a breakpoint, the code at program counter is disassembled.
 Clicking on one of the instructions will toggle a breakpoint.
 * Load a map file generated from `z88dk-z88dk` to view symbols in the assembly view when doing step-by-step debugging
 * Set breakpoints with either a hexadecimal PC address or a symbol (from the map file)
-* View RAM memory content at any virtual address, updated in live
+* View RAM memory content at any virtual address, updated in real-time
 * View VRAM memory content, including the current palette, tileset, tilemaps and font

 ## Ports